oams84/Pentools/README.md

 Returns the list of IP addresses if successful, or an empty list if an exception (socket.gaierror) occurs. scan_ports(ip_address) function:

-Defines a list of common ports (common_ports) that the script will check for openness (21, 22, 80, and 443).
+Defines a list of common ports (common_ports) that the script will check for openness (21, 22, 80, and 443) and you can add more ports as you need.
 Iterates through the common ports and attempts to establish a connection to each port using socket.connect_ex().
 If the connection attempt is successful (result is 0), it adds the port to the list of open ports (open_ports).
 Closes the socket after each connection attempt.